tomvictor/Rust/README.md

 }
 ```

-## Cloning variables
+### Cloning variables

 Then how to make copies of variables?
 It is simple, clone the variable.
-Cloning means we create a new variable with capacity, length, and data pointer. but the difference here is that while cloning, data will be copied to a new memory in the heap.
-Then the variable will be a pointer to the new memory location.
-In Rust, we always use the clone method; it is very common to do the cheap clone operations.
+Cloning means we create a new variable with capacity, length, and data pointer.
+But the difference here is that while cloning, data will be copied to a new memory in the heap.
+Then the variable will
+be a pointer to the new memory location.
+In Rust, we always use the clone method; it is very common to do the cheap
+clone
+operations.

 ```rust
 fn clone_data() {